-Ukraine’s U.N. ambassador in Geneva, Yevheniia Filipenko, lambasted a competing resolution from Russia and Syria as “shamefully dishonest” and as “a cynical attempt to dupe this assembly” through the use of “subterfuge.”
-Other Ukrainian diplomats described the war as a “catastrophic health crisis” for civilians that extends beyond wartime casualties to broader impacts such as less access to needed treatments and medicines and a soaring demand for mental health services.
+Ukraine’s U.N. ambassador in Geneva, Yevheniia Filipenko, lambasted a competing resolution from Russia and Syria as "shamefully dishonest" and as "a cynical attempt to dupe this assembly" through the use of "subterfuge."
+Other Ukrainian diplomats described the war as a “catastrophic health crisis” for civilians that includes casualties, lack of medicines, and mental health challenges.

-The competing resolution drew only 15 votes of support, including from China, and 66 nations voted against it.
-But as many as 70 nations abstained, while 32 were absent.
-Most of Europe, North America and South America lined up solidly behind Ukraine.
+The competing resolution drew only 15 votes of support, including from China; 66 nations voted against it.
+As many as 70 nations abstained, while 32 were absent.
+Most of Europe, North America and South America lined up behind Ukraine.
 Most of Africa and the Middle East abstained from voting on either of the resolutions.
 Asia was more divided, with India and Pakistan abstaining from both votes.

-France’s U.N. ambassador in Geneva, Jérôme Bonnafont, said on behalf of the European Union that Russia’s proposal represents “a cynical attempt to whitewash to war” in which Russia clearly is the aggressor.
+France’s U.N. ambassador in Geneva, Jérôme Bonnafont, said on behalf of the European Union that Russia's proposal was "a cynical attempt to whitewash the war" by Russia.
 “The only action needed by Russia is to stop the war,” he said.
-Canada’s U.N. ambassador in Geneva, Tamara Mawhinney, urged the assembly to vote for Ukraine’s resolution and to not let Russian diplomats push disinformation.
+Canada’s U.N. ambassador in Geneva, Tamara Mawhinney, urged the assembly to vote for Ukraine’s resolution and not let Russian diplomats push disinformation.

-The U.S. ambassador to the U.N. in Geneva, Bathsheba Nell Crocker, noted that “not even maternity hospitals have been spared” by Russia’s onslaught in Ukraine.
+The U.S. ambassador to the U.N. in Geneva, Bathsheba Nell Crocker, said “not even maternity hospitals have been spared” by Russia.
 “But the true toll this war has taken is far greater,” she said.
 “There is no reason for any of this.
 It is wanton destruction. … And the devastation is not limited to Ukraine.
 Impacts are being felt across the world.
 What is the impact of this war if not a health crisis?”

 'Let's be honest'